-The GoPro setup and recording does have room for improvement.
-The videos have the rolling horizontal line artifact, but it was not considered bothersome enough to modify the GoPro device according to the residents who have used the database.
-Aligning the GoPro took some time before the case, and for recordings that were improperly aligned, further instruction was provided to residents to ensure proper camera positioning prior to each procedure with the help of the GoPro phone application.
-There was a small learning curve to using the editing software that may discourage the technological neophyte from this endeavor.
-Finally, standard OR lighting was found to be inadequate for any deep surgery through a small incision.
+Despite its advantages, the GoPro setup and recording does have room for improvement.
+Aligning the GoPro took some time, and for recordings that were improperly aligned, further instruction was provided to residents to ensure proper camera positioning prior for each procedure with the help of the GoPro phone application.

+The videos retain the rolling horizontal line artifact, but according to the residents who have used the database, it is not considered bothersome enough to modify the GoPro device.

+There is also a small learning curve to using the editing software, which may discourage any technological neophyte from this endeavor.

+Finally, standard operating room lighting is found to be inadequate for any deep surgery through a small incision.
 This would likely be ameliorated by a recording headset that includes a headlamp, as reported by others.3

 Our long-term goal is to create a comprehensive video library of open surgical procedures performed at our center.
-This will enable residents to further prepare for each surgery while understanding the nuances in surgical procedure associated with each individual attending.
+This will enable residents to further prepare for each surgery, while understanding the nuances in surgical procedure associated with each individual attending.
 To our knowledge, we are the first Canadian residency program that has begun methodically collecting videos of open surgical procedures.
 Our experience has been positive, and we believe this is a worthwhile investment for any surgical residency program.
 A national shared repository may be more comprehensive and allow for the exchange of surgical techniques across urology programs.
 A more formal evaluation of our residents' performance and preparation in the operating room using the surgical videos will be assessed once the database has matured.